HerreraManuel/Group1/README.md

             There is no direct hardware interface because the application has no designated hardware.
 The database server is managed by GitHub.
     3.1.3 Software Interfaces
-    3.1.4 Communication Interfaces
+            The system will run on the following operating systems: Windows, Mac, and Linux 3.1.4 Communication Interfaces
+            The interconnectivity of the system is important but the methods are dealt within the underyling operating system of both the application and Github.
 <a name="funcreq"></a>
 ##### 3.2 Functional Requirements
         3.2.1 Mode 1